 VirnetX patent win against Apple vacated by U.S. appeals court

-Nov 22 (Reuters) - A U.S. appeals court on Friday set aside a jury's calculation that Apple Inc should pay $503 million for infringing on patents owned by licensing firm VirnetX Holdings Corp, setting the stage for another potential trial in a decade-old legal battle.
+Nov 22 (Reuters) - A U.S. appeals court on Friday set aside a jury's calculation that Apple Inc should pay $503 million for infringing on patents owned by licensing firm VirnetX Holdings Corp.

-In a partial victory for VirnetX, the U.S. Court of Appeals for the Federal Circuit left in place a Texas jury's finding that Apple iPhones infringed two VirnetX patents relating to secure communications technology.
+The U.S. Court of Appeals for the Federal Circuit said a lower court should consider whether it was appropriate to recalculate damages without holding a new trial.

-The court reversed the jury's infringement finding on two other patents, however.
-Based on that ruling, the court sent the case back to a Texas judge for further proceedings.

 ((Jan.Wolfe@thomsonreuters.com;))